GeorgeSapkin/graphql-schema-builder/README.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Downloads][downloads-image]][downloads-url]

 Builds GraphQL types based on Mongoose-like schema and a resolver list thus separating type schema from resolvers.
+Simplifies defining mutation arguments based on schema types.

 Type's `fields` can be used to build Mongoose schema by calling it with `mongoose.Schema.Types` or mechanically converted into any other schemas.